 And why would anyone bother, unless to build a CV?
 Well, there is of course a gambler’s chance that your article will be one of those that gets read and a smaller gambler’s chance that it will be cited – though, of course, there is only a fifty-fifty chance that anyone will see the citation and, worse, one of my online sources makes it the criterion for an article having been read by anyone that its first two pages should have been read.
 That’s tough on the citations.

-As a result, you will find this recent would-be article on this Blog for 11 September 2018.
+As a result, you will find the recent would-be article on this Blog for 11 September 2018.